Skip to Content

 Sashimi is thinly sliced raw fish, which requires the precision and sharpness of a single bevel blade to produce a clean, thin slice with one stroke of the blade.

-The blade’s length allows the chef to pull the entire length of the blade through the ingredient to cut through in a single stroke.
+The blade’s length allows the chef to pull the entire length of the blade through the ingredients to cut through in a single stroke.
 This prevents the need to cut, lift the knife, position the blade in the cut, and finish the slice.

-The clean cut with a single stroke of the knife produces an extremely thin, even, clean cut through the fish, enhancing the dish’s visual appeal.
+The clean cut with a single stroke of the knife produces an extremely thin, even clean cut through the fish, enhancing the dish’s visual appeal.

 The Single Bevel Usuba